 PROJECT UPDATE: We are finalizing details for the construction schedule.
 To see an overview, check out the videos below!

 Due to heavy traffic volumes and signals at Fairoak Avenue and Thurston Avenue, U.S. Highway 10/169 experiences severe traffic back-ups, travel delays, and over 100 crashes per year with at least one crash during a peak period, resulting in delays stretching for miles.
 Pedestrians also cross U.S. Highway 10/169 at unsignalized and unmarked locations because of delays or inconveniences at signals.

 This project will reduce traffic crashes, improve efficiency, relieve congestion, improve local circulation and connectivity, and provide pedestrians with walkways to local destinations.
 Delays in Anoka will be reduced by 75% and crashes will be reduced by 57%, according to projections.

-The Highway 10/169 Improvement Project extends between the Anoka/Ramsey city limits and the Main Street interchange.
-Road construction will take place in 2021-2022.
+The U.S. Highway 10/169 Improvement Project extends between the Anoka/Ramsey city limits and the Main Street interchange.
+Road construction will take place in 2022-2023.
 Key project elements are listed and shown below.
-Please click to enlarge.
+The image below shows an overview of the project – please click to enlarge.

 - Thurston Avenue intersection – US Hwy 10 will be elevated 16 feet, Thurston Ave will be slightly lowered with a roundabout interchange

 - Fairoak Avenue intersection- US Hwy 10 will be elevated 15 feet, Fairoak Ave will be slightly lowered to become an underpass

 - Main Street intersection – Reconstruction with roundabout intersections